 1. High School Diploma or GED

-This is a typical requirement at all colleges, no matter what program you want to pursue, and a sports medicine degree is no different.
-You must have graduated from high school or be in your final years of high school before applying for a sports medicine degree program or any program for that matter.
+This is something that all colleges require, regardless of the program you want to study, and a sports medicine degree is no exception.
+You need to already finish high school or be near the end of high school to apply for a sports medicine degree or any program.

-A high school diploma is the degree you get when you finish high school and without it you cannot apply to college.
-If you don’t have a high school diploma, you may have dropped out of high school, you can apply for a free adult high school diploma online for an accredited high school diploma or take part in Take a free online GED course to prepare for a GED Test and get your GED.
+A high school diploma is a certificate that you receive after completing high school.
+It is necessary to have it in order to be able to apply for college.
+If you didn’t finish high school, you can get a free adult high school diploma online or take a free GED course to prepare for the GED test and get your GED.

 With a GED or high school diploma, you can start applying for a sports medicine degree program.

 2. Take Standardized Tests

 The standardized tests commonly required for a sports medicine degree typically include the SAT/ACT, GRE, MCAT, and TOEFL or IELTS, and in a moment I’ll explain how they work.